rsdoiel/antenna/planet.md

 ---

-## Msgr.
-Formica: 'Urgent moral responsibility to address poverty'
+## Holy See: 'Urgent moral responsibility to address poverty'

 date: 2025-06-24, from: Vatican News

-                    <p>During the UN Security Council's Open Debate on Poverty, Underdevelopment, and Conflict in New York, Msgr.
-Marco Formica, official of the Vatican Secretariat of State, 'underscores the urgent moral responsibility to address the root causes of poverty,' and reiterates the Holy See's concern regarding 'the ever-growing military expenditure, which diverts significant resources from investments in development sectors such as healthcare, education and infrastructure.'</p>
+                    <p>During the UN Security Council's Open Debate on Poverty, Underdevelopment, and Conflict in New York, the Holy See 'underscores the urgent moral responsibility to address the root causes of poverty,' and reiterates concern regarding 'the ever-growing military expenditure, which diverts significant resources from investments in development sectors such as healthcare, education and infrastructure.'</p>
                     <p><a href="https://www.vaticannews.va/en/vatican-city/news/2025-06/msgr-formica-on-urgent-moral-responsibility-to-address-causes.html">Read all</a></p>
                     <p>&nbsp;</p>